 #4 – You know what goes in the bottle

-Cooking during a power outage is so simple with bottled meats.
-They are completely cooked through so we just add them to whatever recipe we are throwing together and heat it up.
-No extended cooking times (which use up precious alternative fuels).
+Cooking during a power outage is so simple with home-canned meats.
+They are already completely and safely cooked so we just add them to whatever recipe we are throwing together and heat it up.
+No extended cooking times, which use up precious alternative fuels.
+Another option is to drain the meat and then use it in something like chicken salad, a family favorite.
+Get through the next power outage with flying colors with my free power outage survival ebook!
+I’ve included a list of quick meals and snacks that don’t require any cooking.

 # 6 – Save money (really this reason alone should convince you)

-Canned meats are expensive.
-Where I live a small tuna sized can of chicken, 10 ounces, is about $3.
-With my large family, a meal gets pretty pricey buying canned meats.
-But I can bottle a whole quart (2 lbs) of chicken for about $3.00.
-I buy my chicken in bulk, usually 80 lbs at a time for less than $2 per pound, sometimes way less.
-Then I’m always eating sale price chicken.
-That 80# will keep me until the next big sale when I just rinse and repeat.
+Canned meats from the grocery store can be expensive.
+Where I live a small tuna-sized can of chicken, 10 ounces, is about $3.
+With my large family, a meal gets pretty pricey buying canned meats, but I can bottle a whole quart (2 lbs) of chicken for about $3.00.
+I buy my chicken in bulk for less than $2 per pound, sometimes way less.
+Then I’m always eating sale-price chicken.
+If you buy it in bulk from Savory Butcher, then you have the advantage of very high-quality meat and buying it in bulk so you can stock up all at once.

 #7 – Save time

-With the meats thoroughly cooked, we’ve eliminated a lot of the time involved with meal prep.
-It does take time to bottle the meats but that’s a concentrated and efficient amount of time that is planned for another day.
+With the meats thoroughly cooked by home canning, we’ve eliminated a lot of the time involved with meal prep.
+It does take time initially to can the meats but that’s a concentrated and efficient amount of time scheduled for another day.
+At dinner time I can pop open a can of cooked chicken or ground beef, and that makes recipe prep SO much easier and quicker.

 #9 – Save the planet

 Okay, we’re not really saving the planet, but canning jars are reusable so at least we’re not contributing to the landfill by using cans.
-There is a little bit of an investment to get started if you buy them new but they can also be found at yard-sales or thrift stores, or just ask around your neighborhood.
-You might find an elderly neighbor who is happy to pass along their bottles to someone who will put them to good use.
-That’s you.
+When you first begin home canning food, there is a little bit of an investment to get started if you buy new jars and lids, but they can also be found at yard sales, thrift stores, or just ask around your neighborhood.
+You might find an elderly neighbor who is happy to pass along their jars to someone who will put them to good use.

 #10 – Less waste